mekowalski/react-photos-app/NOTES.md

 [x] Code cleanup around Axios code, remove configuration from App Component

 # PhotoList Component
+[x] Create PhotoList Component
-[] Create PhotoList Component to render out all the photos that were just fetched
+[] Call PhotoList in order to render out the photos that were fetched(communicate)